Ready for Swift 6

 To track the progress of the Swift package ecosystem, the Swift Package Index is running regular package compatibility checks across all packages in the index.

-Packages with zero data-race safety compiler diagnostics during a successful build on at least one tested platform.
+This chart shows packages with zero data race safety compiler diagnostics during a successful build on at least one tested platform.

-The total number of all data-race safety diagnostics across all packages.
+This chart shows the total number of all data race safety diagnostics across all packages.

 Frequently asked questions